tangkunyin/fox-shell/README.md

-## What's tombro-shell
+## What's fox-shell

-> tombro == thomas brother? perhaps it can be interpreted like this! 🤣
+> Fox Shell: Effective and smart scripting toolset

-**tombro-shell** is an out of box shell-script collection for both macOS and Linux development, those scripts that I find useful and important in development, will be shared with all of you from time to time.
+**fox-shell** is an out of box shell-script collection for both macOS and Linux development, those scripts that I find useful and important in development, will be shared with all of you from time to time.

 ⚠️ Note: These scripts were written in many different ways and languages, also doesn't necessarily apply to everyone, if you mind this, don't use them!